Software product serialisation leader advanco plans international expansion

 “advanco is currently in pole position to help deliver this, being the first software vendor to implement the open protocol and, post COVID, the benefits should be substantial,” Mr Goebel continued.
 “Open interfaces are both easier and cheaper for manufacturers and should help them be more agile and flexible across their supply chains as the situation continues to develop in response to this pandemic.”

 Many countries already have regulations in place to prevent, detect and respond to substandard, unregistered or unlicensed medical products – which include a requirement to serialise individual medicines so they can be tracked and authenticated.
-In the wake of COVID-19, governments in the US and elsewhere are looking to go further, also requiring manufacturers to give evidence of local sourcing for critical products – and product serialization software will also be essential to evidence this.
+In the wake of COVID-19, governments in the US and elsewhere are looking to go further, also requiring manufacturers to give evidence of local sourcing for critical products – and pharma serialization software will also be essential to evidence this.

 Open standards will be vital to stem a potential tide of fake drugs and vaccines to treat COVID-19 as countries around the world struggle to recover after the pandemic.
 Fake drugs are already a major challenge, accounting for around 10% of medicines in developing countries, according to the World Health Organisation and hundreds of thousands of unnecessary deaths.